 I am a Ph.D. candidate in the Department of Government at Harvard University.
-I am a political economist interested in the politics of energy transitions and business lobbying more broadly.
+I am a political economist interested in climate policy and business lobbying.

 In my Job Market Paper I study how policymakers strategically design climate policies to expand the political coalition in support of the energy transition.
 I also study how coalitional strategies shape informational lobbying, and how family firms have an advantage in the use of campaign contributions in developing countries.
 To address my research questions, I use formal models, original data collection, and causal inference methods.